Firecracker Awards Winners Archive

 YOUNG ADULT: Some Boys by Patty Blount, published Sourcebooks

-MAGAZINES: BEST DEBUT: Story
+MAGAZINES/BEST DEBUT: Story

-MAGAZINES: GENERAL EXCELLENCE: Tin House Magazine
+MAGAZINES/GENERAL EXCELLENCE: Tin House Magazine

-2015 Firecracker Award Finalists
+2015 Firecracker Awards Finalists

 Hum by Michelle Richmond, published by FC2, an imprint of University of Alabama Press